 Just a decade ago, the prospect of self-driving vehicles taking over the highways still seemed a little far-fetched.
 While there are still a number of difficulties facing the widespread implementation of autonomous vehicles, both the tech and automotive industries increasingly see them as the inevitable future of transportation.
-Whether it takes ten or twenty years, self-driving vehicles are coming.
 The real question is how quickly network infrastructures can adapt to prepare for the massive challenges this technology presents.
 One way or another, edge computing will be a critical part of this future.

 It’s taken for granted that autonomous vehicles will generate a lot of data, but it’s worth taking a moment to think about just how much data can be expected in the future.
 Estimates vary, but a single, self-driving test vehicle can produce a staggering 30 terabytes of data in a single day of driving.
 There are over 250 million automobiles on the road in the US alone, so even if only a small percentage of them are replaced by autonomous models in the next few years (the 10 million expected to hit the road by 2020 would represent less than 1% of the total), the amount of data being generated will be immense.